 - Start the body shape to the side as shown.

 - Attach one front and one back leg.

 - Draw the two remaining legs.
 Erase the gray lines inside the legs.

 - Draw LOTS of triangles, and add stripes on the tail.

 - Add a safari looking background.

-- Trace with a marker and color.
+- Trace the drawing with a marker and color.